dbs-leipzig/gradoop/README.md

 * 0.0.1 first prototype using Hadoop MapReduce and Apache Giraph for operator processing
 * 0.0.2 support for HBase as distributed graph storage
-* 0.0.3 Apache Flink replaces MapReduce and Giraph as operator implementation layer and distributed execution engine
+* 0.0.3 Apache Flink replaces MapReduce and Giraph as operator iterationStrategy layer and distributed execution engine
 * 0.1 Major refactoring of internal EPGM representation (e.g. ID and property handling), Equality Operators, GDL-based unit testing